souravBanerj/Comparision-of-robust-linear-regression-models-for-dealing-with-outliers/README.md

 Connected to the previous point is the fact that optimizing the squared loss results in an unbiased estimator around the mean, while the absolute difference leads to an unbiased estimator around the median.
 The median is much more robust to outliers than the mean, so we expect this to provide a less biased estimate.

 f.<b>RANSAC regression</b>
-Random sample consensus (RANSAC) regression is a non-deterministic algorithm that tries to separate the training data into inliers (which may be subject to noise) and outliers.
+Random sample consensus (RANSAC) regression is a non-deterministic algorithm that tries to separate the training data into inliers (which may be subject to noise) and outliers.[2]

 g.<b>Theil-Sen regression</b>
 The last of the robust regression algorithms available in scikit-learn is the Theil-Sen regression.
 It is a non-parametric regression method, which means that it makes no assumption about the underlying data distribution.
-In short, it involves fitting multiple regression models on subsets of the training data and then aggregating the coefficients at the last step.
+In short, it involves fitting multiple regression models on subsets of the training data and then aggregating the coefficients at the last step.[2]

 <b>In General</b>
 In general, robust fitting in a high-dimensional setting is difficult.